Alyssa-Princess/Alyssa_Princess_madlibs_0001/README.md

 In case you want a hint about the stories.

 Version 0.1 : Teach a Celebrity Something
-Version 0.2 : COMING SOON
+Version 0.2 : A Fruity Princess